 The reader discovers the plight of peasants who came from famine-struck rural areas in India.
 Death from malnutrition was a very real possibility.
 They slept on the city streets and, if they were lucky, worked very long hours in appalling conditions to scrape together survival rations.
 It is a tough book to read but it demands the reader’s attention.
 Its power comes from the vivid detailed non-stop descriptions of the terrible hardship yet compassion of the inhabitants.
 Despite their suffering they had a lack of self-orientation in their attitude.
 There are amazing accounts of a generosity of spirit of those, themselves, in dire need.

 “No one has a right to consume happiness without producing it.”
 (Helen Keller)

 “I slept and dreamt that life was joy.
 I awoke and saw that life was service.
 I acted and behold, service was joy.”
 (Rabindranath Tagore)

 Mother Teresa’s nuns offer dramatic examples of royal giving and the joy it produces.
 Their lifestyle is austere.
 They leave the comforts of home and live like the poorest of the poor people they serve.
 At their central house in Culcutta they live three or four to a room.
 They only personally possess two dresses and a bucket for washing.
-They eat the same food as the poor and despite the suffocating Indian heat they have no air conditioning.
+The same food is eaten as the poor.
+Despite the suffocating Indian heat they have no air conditioning.
 They rise before dawn and spend their days working in the slums.

 “Joy is prayer; joy is strength: joy is love; joy is a net of love by which you can catch souls.”
 (Mother Teresa)